breck7/note/readme.md

 Technical Spec
 --------------

+The following is a higher level overview of the spec.
+The actual technical spec can be read here: https://github.com/breck7/note/blob/master/spec.txt

 **Data Structures**.
 Note is a serialization format for recursive hash tables.
 Note uses 2 data structures: hash tables and strings.

 **Syntax Characters**.
 Note has two special characters: